Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 3. Edit the main conversion shell script to update the `Paths Configuration` and, if necessary, specify the column name for ToMMo AF to be included in the ANNOVAR result file.

 4. Run the main conversion shell script.

+5. The final output file will be generated in the result directory.

 ### Note